team-dev-docs/devdocsprod-dev-docs/docs/Dev-Docs Configuration JSON/Internal Docs Configuration Options.md

-## Example of an Internal Dev-Docs configdsfdsf
+## Example of an Internal Dev-Docs Config

 ```
 {